pablolird/Chat.io/README.md

     * Leave servers.
     * List all available servers and servers the user is a member of.
 * **Admin Controls**:
-    * Server administrators can kick users from their server.
-    * Automatic admin reassignment if the current admin leaves.
+    * Automatic admin reassignment if the current admin leaves or loses a challenge.
 * **Message History**: View recent messages for a server.
 * **User Presence**: See who's online in a server, including their admin status.
 * **Minigame Integration**: